NIFU-NO/nifudocx/README.md

 WORK IN PROGRESS!

-NOTE: For PDF-generation, use the [nifutypst-extension](http://www.github.com/NIFU-NO/nifutypst).
+NOTE: For PDF-generation, in the future it will be possible to use the [nifutypst-extension](http://www.github.com/NIFU-NO/nifutypst) directly.

 ## Limitations
 See [Issues](http://www.github.com/NIFU-NO/nifudocx/issues)